-One final push and you arrive at Uhuru Peak – something I thought would be impossible.
+One final push and you arrive at Uhuru Peak – something I thought impossible.
 People are exhausted and very emotional, and you take it all in before you realise that you have to walk all the way back down.
 But here are five things that I wished I knew before I left:

-1. Porters are the hardest working people on the mountain
+1. Porters are the hardest-working people on the mountain

 These guys will pretty much pick you up when you are down; they will leave camp after you and arrive before you; they will carry your bags, tents and other bits of equipment.
-Porters will completely go out of their way to make sure you are happy and safe, they will sing and dance all the way to the top of Kilimanjaro and stay with you when you most need support.
+Porters will completely go out of their way to make sure you are happy and safe; they will sing and dance all the way to the top of Kilimanjaro and stay with you when you most need support.

 2. Altitude sickness

 Not everyone will suffer from this, but many people do, especially after climbing to a high altitude too quickly.
 Most people get headaches, feel sick and dizzy – and the higher you go the worse the symptoms.
 On summit night, I suffered headaches, exhaustion and confusion while others suffered from sickness.